A foundational approach to the Lie theory for fractional order partial differential equations: Lie Theory for Fractional Pde s

-Assume now that $G$ provides $N+1-s$ globally defined functionally independent invariants on $\M$.
-Let us call $v=\zeta(x,u)$ the new dependent variable and $y_i=\eta_i(x,u)$ the new $N-s$ independent variables.
-By construction,
+where $s$ is the dimension of the orbits of $G$.
+Due to the fact that the invariants are, by hypothesis, functionally independent, the Jacobian matrix

 has rank $N+1-s$ everywhere.
-From eq.~\eqref{transv}, it follows that in the case of a single fractional equation, the local transversality condition has the form

-If the previous condition is satisfied, the reduction can be locally performed by using Dini's theorem and writing $u$ and $N-s$ independent variables $\tilde x$ as a function of the $N-s$ quantities $y_i$, of the $s$ remaining independent variables $\hat x$ and $v$:
+Moreover, the transversality condition guarantees that the last column of the previous matrix cannot contain vanishing entries only \cite{olver}.
+This fact allow us to apply locally Dini's theorem and write $u$ and $N-s$ independent variables $\tilde x$ as a function of the $N-s+1$ invariants and of the $s$ remaining original independent variables.

-Finally, condition \eqref{trfinal} guarantees that we can write $u$ in the form \eqref{uexpl}; thus, the reduction can be performed.